autokey/autokey/README.rst

 =====
 `AutoKey`_, a desktop automation utility for Linux and X11, formerly hosted at `OldAutoKey`_.
 Updated to run on Python 3.

-**Important**: This is an X11 application, and as such, will not function 100% on distributions that default to using Wayland instead of Xorg.
+**Important**: This is an X11 application and, as such, will not function correctly when Wayland is in use instead of Xorg.

 .. _AutoKey: https://github.com/autokey/autokey
 .. _OldAutoKey: https://code.google.com/archive/p/autokey/